SpringRoll/FlashToolkit/README.md

 #### Optimizing/Clear Extra Blank Keyframe

-Remove all redundant clear keyframes, in order versions of CC 2014, blank keyframes added more filesize and produced playback issues in CreateJS.
+Remove all redundant clear keyframes.
+In earlier versions of CC and CC 2014, blank keyframes added more filesize and produced playback issues in CreateJS.
 To use, run the command on the current timeline.

 #### Optimizing/Filter Finder